 - 3. Verify that the latest UEFI BIOS for your model has been installed. - 4.
 Verify the proper memory configuration and compatibility including the maximum memory size and the memory speed. - 5.
 Run diagnostic programs.
-See "Diagnosing problems with Lenovo Companion" on page 57.
+See "Diagnosing problems" on page 83.